harterrt/harterrt/content/mozilla/why_experiment.md

   and randomly assign them into one of two groups, called "branches".
   We leave the feature toggled off for one group of users (the "control" branch) and toggle the feature on for the other group (the "treatment" branch).
+* Then we look at whether users behave differently between groups.

 This gives us a before and after group running at the same time.
 When we compare data from the two branches we get a very reliable understanding of what effect the feature had on user behavior.

-Here's a doodle-explanation of what this looks like:
+Here's a doodle of what this looks like:

 <!--<center><img width="75%" src="/images/why-expt/Experiment overview.svg"></img></center>-->
 <!--<center><img width="75%" src="/images/why-expt/experiment-overview.jpg"></img></center>-->